Baku Walking Tour

 Baku's UNESCO-listed Inner City (Icherisheher) is a beautifully preserved medieval quarter of narrow alleys, caravanserais, mosques, and the iconic Maiden Tower.
 Walking its stone streets evokes centuries of Silk Road trade.
 Just outside the walls, the city transforms dramatically — the Flame Towers, three glass skyscrapers shaped like flames, define the modern skyline.
 The waterfront Baku Boulevard stretches for several kilometers along the Caspian Sea, offering pleasant promenading past the Carpet Museum (shaped like a rolled carpet), the Heydar Aliyev Center (a flowing Zaha Hadid masterpiece), and numerous parks.
 The Fountain Square area is the social center, with European-style buildings, outdoor cafes, and shops.
 Beyond the city, the Gobustan Petroglyphs and the burning mountain of Yanar Dag showcase Azerbaijan's ancient and geological heritage.

-Roamee Pro, also known as Roamee, offers a free self-guided Baku walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Baku walking tour with audio narration.
 Use it to explore Inner City (Icherisheher) and Maiden Tower, Flame Towers, Heydar Aliyev Center, plus hidden gems like Gobustan Petroglyphs and Yanar Dag without booking a group tour.

-This Baku walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Baku.
+This Baku walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Baku.
 Start with Inner City (Icherisheher) and Maiden Tower and Flame Towers, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest